mui-z/EffectiveNovelCore/README.md

 # Effective Novel Core

-This is novel text parse and stream provide package.
+This is novel text parse and provide display event stream package.

 ## About
 This is novel engine.